 If either of the parties disagrees with the Board’s decision, an appeal to the City Court of Oslo may be filed within 2 months counted from the date from when the decision was sent from the Board.

 Administrative appeal fees

-The payment must be received before a matter will be considered by the Board of Appeal.
+Payment must be received before a matter can be considered by the Board of Appeal.